oist/LuscombeU_stlrepeatmask/README.md

 ## Credits

-nf-core/pairgenomealignmask was originally written by [Mahdi](https://github.com/U13bs1125).
+This pipeline was originally written by [Mahdi](https://github.com/U13bs1125) and then taken over by @charles-plessy.